b-turchyn/hdmi_control/README.md

 # HDMI Controller

-Sinatra app to control Monoprice's 4x4 HDMI Matrix Mixer over HTTP
+Sinatra app to control Monoprice's 4x4 HDMI Matrix Mixer (PID# 5704) over HTTP

+This was tested on the [4X4 True Matrix HDMI® Powered Switch w/ Remote (Rev. 3.0)](http://www.monoprice.com/Product?p_id=5704).
+It should also work on the [4x2 True Matrix HDMI® Switch w/ Remote (Rev. 3.0)](http://www.monoprice.com/Product?p_id=5312), but has not been tested on it.

 # Installation